Jesse Tafero

-Jesse Joseph Tafero (October 12, 1946 – May 4, 1990) was convicted of murder and executed via electric chair in the U.S. state of Florida for the murders of 39-year-old Florida Highway Patrol officer Phillip A. Black (who served 9 years with Florida Highway Patrol) and 39-year-old Ontario Provincial Police Corporal Donald Irwin (who served 18 years with Ontario Provincial Police), a visiting Canadian constable and friend of Black.
-The officers were killed during a traffic stop where Tafero, his wife Sunny Jacobs and their children were passengers.
+Jesse Joseph Tafero (October 12, 1946 – May 4, 1990) was an American man who was executed via electric chair in the U.S. state of Florida for the 1976 murders of 39-year-old Florida Highway Patrol officer Phillip A. Black and 39-year-old Ontario Provincial Police Corporal Donald Irwin, a visiting Canadian constable and friend of Black.
+The officers were killed during a traffic stop where Tafero, his wife Sunny Jacobs, and their children were passengers.
 Tafero's execution was botched; his head burst into flames during the execution by electric chair.
-After Tafero's execution, the driver, Walter Rhodes, confessed to shooting the officers, but later retracted his testimony.
+Some believe Tafero to have been innocent of the murders, while others believe his guilt was clear.
+A few years after Tafero's conviction, the driver, Walter Rhodes, confessed to shooting the officers.
+However, he later retracted his testimony, saying other inmates had pressured him to confess.

-1967 crimes
+Earlier crimes

-At the time of the murders, Tafero was on parole for attempted rape, holding two women hostage.
+When Tafero was 20, he was convicted of attempted robbery and violating sodomy laws.
+At the time of the murders, he was on parole for a 1967 attempted rape conviction.
+On the March 4, 1967, Philip Weinshenker entered an apartment and held two women hostage.
+He raped one of them and tied the other up, before calling for Tafero.
+Tafero arrived and attempted to rape the tied up woman, then forced the other woman to perform oral sex.
+The men held the women hostage for a total of eleven hours, before fleeing with a stolen shawl, a black leather coat, a Sheffield watch, costume jewelry, clothing, a hair dryer, and roughly $150.

+Tafero was arrested a few days later and identified by both women.
+At trial, he was convicted of assault with intent to commit rape, committing a crime against nature, burglary, and robbery.
+He was sentenced to 25 years in prison, and was released on parole in 1974.